-Areas covered in the journal include, but are not limited to:
+Example topics in the biosciences include, but are not restricted to the following:

-- Regulation of the uptake, accumulation and metabolism of metals and other trace elements in biological systems
+- Genetic, epigenetic, and molecular regulation of the uptake, accumulation and metabolism of metals, metalloids and trace elements

-- Bioimaging and localization of metals in cells, organelles and systems
+- Bioimaging and localization of metals, metalloids and trace elements in cells, organelles and systems

 Readership will be cross-disciplinary and include researchers in academia and industry working in analytical science, biogeochemistry, bioinformatics, biological catalysis, biological environmental science, cell biology, clinical chemistry, environmental health, medicine, metallobiochemistry, microbiology, nutritional chemistry, pharmacology, plant biochemistry and physiology and toxicology.